Protect and prioritise the safety of Leighswood Road residents and those accessing it by banning or restricting Heavy Goods Vehicles.

 In parts, two pedestrians cannot pass by one another without one stepping into road, which in itself is highly dangerous.
 There are parts of footpath that people using mobility scooters cannot access, necessitating them going to the other side of the road and given the huge volume of virtually non stop traffic this is also fraught with danger.

-Heavy/large goods vehicles turning in to and out of Middlemore Lane frequently mount the footpath (corner of Leighswood Road) when turning and I have witnessed this also happening when a lorry did the same when turning left from Anchor Road.
-My children were on the footpath at that time.
+Heavy/large goods vehicles turning in to and out of Middlemore Lane frequently mount the footpath (corner of Leighswood Road) when turning and I have witnessed this also happening when a lorry did the same when passing another heavy goods vehicle travelling in the other direction as the road simply isn’t wide enough or far enough from the footpath to accommodate such traffic.

 The footpath is well used by local residents and their safety needs to be made a priority.